 For the next four Wednesdays I plan to re-visit the lessons in my SketchingNow Edges course.
 I am mainly doing this as an extension of the course – bonus material – for those of my readers who are doing Edges now or did it last year.
 But of course, if you are wanting to find out more about what is in the course, this series should help with that too!

 Edges is a more ‘immediate’ level course that brings together a number of standard art concepts under a common theme.
 I had a LOT of fun putting the course together and spent ages thinking through the structure of how the various ideas related to each other.
 I hear a lot of artists talk about edges but it is rarely a topic that is dealt with on its own.
-In all the books I own (and I have a lot) there were only a handful (maybe only three?) that I could find which had a section specifically on edges.
+In all the books I own (and I have a lot) there was only a handful (maybe only three?) that I could find which had a section specifically on edges.

 Because I am a ‘drawer’ first and a painter second, I am thinking about edges constantly when I sketch.
 Even when I sketch with shapes, which I am increasingly doing, I am always thinking about the edges of the shapes and how they relate to each other.
 Because sketching for me is all about being spontaneous (not planning my sketch before I start) I have to make decisions ‘on the fly’ while I work.
 Hence the need to have a few strategies in place to enable me to get the most out of my edges in order to achieve convincing focus and depth in the overall image.
-It always involves a degree of risk taking, but thats the way I like it!
+It always involves a degree of risk-taking, but that’s the way I like it!

 So what I have done is to document these strategies in a practical way in the Edges course.
 You don’t have to sketch in a fast and loose way as I do to use the concepts that we explore in the course… but well, fast sketching is the arena where I tested and explored the ideas.

-I am not going be re-visiting all the exercises from the course, but as I am doing in my Foundations Friday series, will be picking up one or two ideas to explore further.
+I am not going to be re-visiting all the exercises from the course, but as I am doing in my Foundations Friday series, will be picking up one or two ideas to explore further.

 Edges: Lesson 1 is all about exploring the differences in edges that describe a change in plane vs those that describe a change in colour.
 Most edges are both, but there is a lot of exciting stuff that happens when a sketcher manipulates this distinction.
 We look at ways of seeing this difference as a basis for some of the further concepts in the course.
 This week I am just re-visiting one of four exercises in the lesson.